zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/models.rst

 Foundation models
 *****************

-The Bluetooth mesh specification defines six foundation models that can be used by network administrators to configure and diagnose mesh nodes.
+The Bluetooth mesh specification defines foundation models that can be used by network administrators to configure and diagnose mesh nodes.

 .. toctree::